 2a.
 Research the life of F. Scott Fitzgerald, author of The Great Gatsby.
-Bullet point five contextual references of interest.
+Bullet point five contextual references of interest about him.

 2b.
 Research the period of time known as 'The Jazz Age'.
-Bullet point five contextual references of interest.
+Bullet point five contextual references of interest about this era.

 2c.
 Read the excerpt from the novel.
-Through annotations and brief notes, can you make links between the presentation of Gatsby's parties and the Jazz Era in which Fitzgerald was writing?
+Through annotations and brief notes, can you make links between the presentation of Gatsby's parties and the Jazz Age Era in which Fitzgerald was writing?